techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 - Teams Administrator

 > [!NOTE]
-> Currently, to manage an existing resource account's DisplayName or ApplicationID, it is also required for the admin to have **Skype for Business Administrator** role.
+> Currently, when *editing* a resource account, the admin must be assigned either the Global Admin role or the Skype for Business Administrator and User Administrator roles.

+You can edit a resource account in the Teams admin center or with PowerShell.

 The User Administrator role is a built-in role in Microsoft 365 that grants permissions to create and manage user accounts.
 For more information, see [Assign admin roles in Microsoft 365](/microsoft-365/admin/add-users/assign-admin-roles).